FeroseHameed/random-shape-cognition1012/README.md

 &emsp;•	Order of highlighted shapes will be outputted from an array

-&emsp;•	User records will be stored and consist of User’s username, amount of highlighted shapes reached and the date and time of the acheivement
+&emsp;•	User records will be stored and consist of User’s username, # of highlighted shapes reached and the date and time of the acheivement

 &emsp;•	Users will able to pause the game via a button